simon-anders/htseq/trunk/doc/features.rst

    ...     iv = HTSeq.GenomicInterval( chrom, int(start), int(end), strand )
    ...     genes[ iv ] = name

-Now, to see whether there is a feature at a given GeneticPosition, you just query the genomic array::
+Now, to see whether there is a feature at a given :class:`GenomicPosition`, you just query the genomic array::

    >>> print genes[ HTSeq.GenomicPosition( "chr3", 100, "+" ) ]